Bank Better, Live Better

 Paying for your education

 There are a number of ways to pay for an education.
 When it comes to distance learning, most institutes accept debit or credit cards, postal or money orders, bank deposits or Internet payments.
-You can also consider applying for credit of up R200 000 over 84 months.
+You can also consider applying for credit.

 When choosing online learning you can pay with a credit card, electronic funds transfer or direct deposit for Red & Yellow and Get Smarter.
 Places such as Khan Academy and Coursera offer free courses, while Udemy and Lynda provide a mix of free courses and ones you pay for, normally with a credit card.